dbeattie71/Swatcher/README.md

-# Swatcher - A FileSystemWatcher for .Net
+# Swatcher - Say goodbye to the woes of FileSystemWatcher!
-If you've ever used the built-in FileSystemWatcher component for .Net, you know that it has issues.
-In addition to remediating said issues, Swatcher augments the functionality of FileSystemWatcher to make the developers life easy, all with an intuitive API and very little boiletplate.
+The FileSystemWatcher is great for demo apps.
+For production code?
+Not so much.
+Swatcher was written from the ground-up to replace FileSystemWatcher and add the features you need: speed, reliability, events raised when they're supposed to be and an intuitive API that's awesome.
+Heck, it even provides both observables and events to cater to your coding style.

 #### Features
 * No false change notifications when a file system item is created, deleted or renamed.